-99. FS512S devices are user configurable to have either a hybrid sector architecture (with eight 4-KB sectors / one 224-KB sector and all remaining sectors are uniform 256 KB) or a uniform sector architecture with all sectors uniform 256 KB.
-FS-S devices are also user configurable to have the 4-KB parameter sectors at the top of memory address space.
+^{80.} FS-S devices are user configurable to have either a hybrid sector architecture (with eight 4 KB sectors and all remaining sectors are uniform 64 KB or 256 KB) or a uniform sector architecture with all sectors uniform 64 KB or 256 KB.
+FS-S devices are also user configurable to have the 4 KB parameter sectors at the top of memory address space.
 The CFI geometry information of the above table is relevant only to the initial delivery state.
-All devices are initially shipped from Cypress with the hybrid sector architecture with the 4-KB sectors located at the bottom of the array address map.
-However, the device configuration TBPARM bit CR1NV[2] may be programed to invert the sector map to place the 4-KB sectors at the top of the array address map.
-The 20h\NV bit (CR3NV[3] may be programmed to remove the 4-KB sector map was inverted or hybrid sectors from the address map.
-The flash device driver software must examine the TBPARM and 20h\NV bits to determine if the sector map was inverted or hybrid sectors removed at a later time.
+All devices are initially shipped from Cypress with the hybrid sector architecture with the 4 KB sectors located at the bottom of the array address map.
+However, the device configuration TBPARM bit CR1NV[2] may be programed to invert the sector map to place the 4 KB sectors at the top of the array address map.
+The 20h_NV bit (CR3NV[3] may be programmed to remove the 4 KB sectors from the address map.
+The Flash device driver software must examine the TBPARM and 20h_NV bits to determine if the sector map was inverted or hybrid sectors removed at a later time. sectors removed at a later time.